disha-satpute/Android_Development/README.md

 This guide is perfect for Android developers who need to integrate different functionalities into their applications.
 In this Repository we add Multiple Android Functionalities that we used in our day-to-day life.

-- Implicit Intent
-- Explicit Intent
+- Implicit Intent, Explicit Intent
 - Relative Layout, Frame Layout
 - GridView
-- Allowing users to click photos
+- Allowing users to click photos, Recording videos
-- Recording videos
 - Send emails for feedback
 - Send and Receive SMS
 - Animation like zoom-in,zoom-out
-- Database Operations such as insert,update,delete,retrieve data
 - Google map functionality
 - Simple Toast Message
 - Login page with authentication